Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 08 ArcGIS Online Add GPS metadata Z values

 Note: The altitude values from the Arrow GNSS receiver are used by Field Maps in a few different ways.
-It’s important to understand these differences so the proper altitude reference, usually orthometric height, is available to the user in the field and also at the office.
+It’s important to understand these differences so the proper altitude reference — usually orthometric height — is available to the user in the field and office.

-• Z-Values – These are elevations that are stored in the geometry of the feature along with the XY coordinates and are the source of the coordinates of the map.
+• Z-Values: These are elevations that are stored in the geometry of the feature along with the X and Y coordinates and are the source of the coordinates of the map.
 These elevations are not displayed to the user in Field Maps.
 They are stored in meters by default and their values cannot be changed.
 Enabling Z-values allows for further analysis and 3D modelling of elevation data in ArcGIS.

 Side note: ESRIGNSS_Latitude and ESRIGNSS_Longitude values will store the latitude and longitude values as received (untransformed) from the GNSS receiver.
 If you have created a datum transformation in your location profile in Field Maps, the latitude and longitude values stored in the point geometry will be transformed and different than the above attribute fields.

-9. Once you click “Next,” ArcGIS Online will ask you to give your new item a title.
-In this example, we’re going to call our new layer “Proposed Water Design.”
-You might want to create a new project folder to store your feature layer and any additional similar feature layers related to the project (e.g., categorized by year, project location).
+9. Once you click “Next,” ArcGIS Online will ask you to name your new item.
+In this example, we’re going to give our new layer the title of “Proposed Water Design.”
+Consider that you might want to create a new project folder to store your feature layer and any additional similar feature layers related to the project (e.g., categorized by year, project location).
 Note that ArcGIS Online will also ask you what tags you want to associate with this feature layer.
 Since you’ve chosen an ArcGIS Online template, some tags will be automatically assigned to the layer; Esri does this with the intent of making your new feature layer easily searchable in your organization.

 09 ArcGIS Online Save New Feature Layer